Hyundai Stellar: Technology

 In 1987, the car was refreshed with the name changed to Stellar II (or Stellar 2.0 in Canada) in many markets.
-Changes included a 2-way catalytic converter, new instrument cluster, larger 2.0 L Mitsubishi 4G63 engine (SOHC with eight valves) with a feedback two-barrel carburetor, higher output alternator, larger headlights, and restyled taillights.
-The front double wishbone suspension was changed to a MacPherson strut design, along with larger brake calipers, as well as a two-piece driveshaft.
-The Stellar had the option of riding on several types of aluminum alloy wheels and was equipped standard with Michelin all-season tires (Canada).
+Changes included a 2-way catalytic converter, new instrument cluster, larger 2.0 L Mitsubishi 4G63 engine (SOHC with eight valves) with a feedback two-barrel carburettor, higher output alternator, larger headlights, and restyled taillights.
+The front double wishbone suspension was changed to a MacPherson strut design, along with larger brake callipers, as well as a two-piece driveshaft.
+The Stellar had the option of riding on several types of aluminium alloy wheels and was equipped with standard Michelin all-season tyres in Canada.
 Also that year, an automatic transmission (Borg Warner 03-71) with overdrive was available as an option.
-In the domestic Korean market, this was the first of their cars to be sold as the Sonata.
+In the domestic South Korean market, this was the first of their cars to be sold as the Sonata.
 In Europe, the Stellar II is sometimes referred to as the Stellar Prima.
 This was only limited to the new 2.0 GSL model, thus differing from the continued 1.6 models.
 The 2.0 GSL "Prima" received new, larger bumpers, restyled lights, and an updated dashboard, while the 1.6 GSL kept the original design which was also continued for the 1.6 SL and 1.6 L. The 1.4 models were discontinued for the 1987 model year.

 The Stellar was not available in the United States due to strict emission standards, but it was available in Canada and other countries.
-In addition, the Stellar was the only inexpensive four-cylinder powered rear-wheel drive sedan after the Toyota Corolla shifted to front-wheel drive in 1984 and the Daihatsu Charmant was discontinued in 1987.
-The Stellar was replaced in Canada and Europe by the Hyundai New Sonata for 1992.
-In the Korean domestic market, the lower end of the Stellar lineup can be considered as having been replaced by the Sonata.
+In addition, the Stellar was the only inexpensive four-cylinder powered rear-wheel-drive saloon car after the Toyota Corolla shifted to front-wheel drive in 1984 and the Daihatsu Charmant was discontinued in 1987.
+The Stellar was replaced in Canada and Europe by the Hyundai New Sonata in 1992.
+In the Korean domestic market, the lower end of the Stellar lineup for Private use can be considered as having been replaced by the Sonata, while 1.8 and 2.0 LPG Taxi models were produced until January 1997.
 The Stellar (along with the Pony) would be Hyundai's last rear-wheel drive cars for North America until the 2009 Genesis.